yohman/workshop-leaflet/lab.md

 VS Code comes replete with GitHub features.
 Let's take full advantage of them.

-1. Click on the `Source Control` tab, check that you have files that have been added/modified, and then
+1. Click on the `Source Control` tab, check that you have files that have been added/modified (these will be listed under the `Changes` section), and then
 1. add a message text for your commit, and
 1. commit your changes by clicking on the checkbox icon.